 This step must be completed before attempting the next step, or the file length will be too long.

-Step 3: Convert the song to AAC format.
+3. Convert the song to AAC format

 Right-click on the song in iTunes, and select "Create AAC Version".